Watts-College/cpp-526-fall-2022/schedule.md

 ## The Promise of Big, Open Data

 The world is simultaneously generating more data than it has ever before, as well as pushing for policies for making government data more accessible and democratic.
-These trends and movements is an important enabling aspect of data science, becuse it provides opportunity for real insights that can change our understanding of systems and allow us to hold institutions accountable.
+These trends and movements is an important enabling aspect of data science, because it provides opportunity for real insights that can change our understanding of systems and allow us to hold institutions accountable.

 So ignoring potential problems with big and open data for now, read about two interesting cases where big and open data have offered deep insights into city planning and human nature.